The Cost of Clenching and Grinding

 Knoxville and Maryville TN

-Bruxism, known as clenching and grinding of the teeth, has begun affecting many Americans.
+Bruxism, known as clenching and grinding of the teeth, affects many Americans.
 Maybe it is the ever-changing economy that is adding stress to the lives of many.
 Most people will experience some level of bruxism at one point in time or another, and these people will probably not even notice and neither will their dentist.
-It is when bruxism consistently occurs at night, or while sleeping, that packs the biggest punch for dental deterioration and other health problems.
+It is when bruxism consistently occurs at night, or while sleeping, that it can do the most damage, causing dental deterioration and other health problems.

 - Tooth sensitivity